-Within the 2011 release, Microsoft has moved to a more consistent schedule of major releases and update rollups.
+With the 2011 release, Microsoft moved to a more consistent schedule of major releases and update rollups.
 However, this post implies that Microsoft has not yet reached the point where no action is required by customers.

-Salesforce.com decided to build an application that was multi-tenant on both the application side and on the database side.
+Salesforce decided to build an application that was multi-tenant on both the application side and on the database side.
 As such, it selected the most scalable database available at the time, which was Oracle.
-However, salesforce.com had to architect the database in a very specific way that would support multi-tenant scalability and security as well as efficient updates.
+However, Salesforce had to architect the database in a very specific way that would support multi-tenant scalability and security as well as efficient updates.

 The benefit to Microsoft CRM customers is that their database can be moved from online to on-premises and visa versa.
 Customers can also get a full copy of their database if they decide to leave Microsoft CRM.
 However, tens of thousands of database instances for Microsoft CRM Online customers likely represents more maintenance and upgrade overhead for Microsoft compared to salesforce.com’s twenty-three current instances.

 Microsoft had a pre-developed reporting engine within SQL Server called SQL Server Reporting Services (SSRS).
 Therefore, the understandable decision was made to use SSRS as the CRM reporting engine rather than create CRM-specific reporting.
 In turn, Microsoft had to build a level of integration between the CRM application and the reporting engine.